YaoYinYing/RosettaPy/README.md

 ## Windows?
 Yes

 Thanks to the official container image, it is possible to run RosettaPy on Windows.
-Here's the steps one should follow:
+Here are the steps one should follow:

 1. Enable `Windows Subsystem for Linux`, and switch to `WSL2`(<https://aka.ms/wsl2kernel>)
 2. Install `Docker Desktop` and enable `WSL2 docker engine`.